neondatabase/neon/docs/rfcs/032-shard-splitting.md

 2. For all child shards, ensure they are not attached
 3. Drop child shards from the storage controller's database, and clear the split bit on the parent shards.

+Any remote storage content for child shards is left behind.
+This is similar to other cases where we may leave garbage objects in S3 (e.g. when we upload a layer but crash before uploading an index that references it).
+Future online scrub/cleanup functionality can remove these objects, or they will be removed when the tenant is deleted, as tenant deletion lists all objects in the prefix, which would include any child shards that were rolled back.

 If any timelines had been created on child shards, they will be lost when rolling back.
 To mitigate this, we will **block timeline creation during splitting**, so that we can safely roll back until the split is complete, without risking losing timelines.